Which listings require payment?

-Your first listing expires 30 days after the initial activation of your listing or when you deactivate it.
-You can prevent your first listing from expiring by reactivating your first listing for an additional 30-day period before it expires.
-Any activation of your first listing after it expires is considered a separate listing and will require payment.
+Your first listing expires 30 days after the initial activation of your listing, or when you deactivate it.
+You can prevent your first listing from expiring by reactivating your first listing, before it expires, for an additional 30-day period.
+Reactivation of your first listing after it expires will require payment.
 Every rental listing after your first listing expires when you deactivate it (see “How much does it cost to list a rental property?”).

 You will not be charged for properties in your account that are not actively listed for rent.

 Listing properties for a multifamily building with more than 50 units?
 Learn more about advertising with Zillow.